quark-engine/quark-engine/docs/source/quark_script.rst

 .. image:: https://i.postimg.cc/ryYJRWGN/image.png

-First, we use API ``findMethodImpls(samplePath, abstractMethod)`` to locate the method that implements the hostname verification, which verifies the hostname of a certificate.
+First, we use API ``findMethodImpls(samplePath, targetMethod)`` to locate the method that implements the hostname verification, which verifies the hostname of a certificate.

 Next, we use API ``isMethodReturnAlwaysTrue(samplePath, targetMethod)`` to check if the method always returns true.